Spamm3r/MSSQLApp/README.md

 - MVVM Community Toolkit by Microsoft
 - WPF Controls Extender for optional / future usage of BusyIndicator for asynchronouse data fetch

+What can be done differently?
+- instead of getting union, you / we can create Tabs which will contains only data from single Table.
+So creating Tabs and asynchronous download of data.
+Or synchronouse cuz there is no much data to begin with.
+It depends.
+- TextBox for insterting server address.
+Just a possibility cuz for now you can only connect to localhost dbs.

 DataBase schema:
 ```